wis-delft/wis-delft.github.io/_people/template.md

 # same as filter
 theme-filter:

-# choose one or more teams from the following list: delta, kappa, epsilon, lambda, cel
+# choose your team(s) from the following list: delta, kappa, epsilon, lambda, cel
 team: []

 # provide social URLs (if any)